pfunks/TCTest/test_faq.md

 Yes.
 You can see the list of followers or people you are following by clicking on the links in your profile page.

+## How do I transfer my STEEM or SBD into savings?

 # Posting

 ## What can users upload to Steemit?